-Rotations are applied using a re-purposed star: v1=q*v1; rotates v1 by q.
-It’s a
+Rotations are applied using a re-purposed star: v1=q*v1; rotates the arrow v1 by

-"cat"+"fish" uses +.
-We’re not actually multiplying the rotation
+"cat"+"fish".
+We’re not actually multiplying the rotation numbers together.
+We’re

 To apply a rotation to an arrow, use rotation*arrow.
 For example, this spins a right-pointing arrow by 90 degrees:

-It works with any kind of spin and any arrow.
-This finds an arrow to the red cube, then spins it 20 degrees:
+Arrow-rotation works with any kind of spin and any arrow.
+This finds an arrow to the red cube, then spins it 20 degrees on y:

-The ball will be the same distance from us as the red cube – we only
+clock hand.
+The ball will be the same distance from us as the red cube is.
+If the cube

 Some notes on the rules for using these: